As smartphones become more and more ubiquitous in today’s world, questions arise as to how they affect mindfulness.

 Stop Breathe and Think

 Stop Breathe and Think is another iOS/Android/Web app that is free with the option to buy more meditations.
-It offers you the chance to check in for a few minutes whenever you can to fit a little mindfulness into your schedule.
+It offers you the chance to check-in for a few minutes whenever you can to fit a little mindfulness into your schedule.

-First, the app asks you how your feeling, then you can choose a meditation which you have time for.
+First, the app asks you how your feeling, then you can choose a meditation that you have time for.
 Stop Breathe and Think is a good option for people who do not think they can fit mindfulness into their schedule but want to start doing so.

 Mindful Eating Apps